CLICK FOR SOUND

 Tay Pitts (she/her)

 Writing can often be a very secluded practice and Tay has found great joy in working collaboratively on Dance of Ribbons.
 It has been such a journey to see this project grow from idea to execution.
-Working with the story team to develop characters, quests, and story beats has been a wonderful learning experience for her own practice.
+Working with the story team to develop characters, quests, and story beats has been a wonderful skill building experience for her own practice.

 Iris Simpson (she/her)